Hemp Farming 101: Benefits and Drawbacks

 Hemp farming has around 25,000 known uses, making it an extremely versatile crop for diversifying into!
 This comes down to the fact that hemp produces a number of different materials, including leaves, and the tougher stalks.

-Oftentimes, the softer leaves are utilised within the textile industry, but the tougher elements of the plant can be used to feed livestock.
+Oftentimes, the softer leaves are utilised within the food industry, for example in tea and salads, but the tougher elements of the plant can be used to feed livestock and for textiles.
 Some other fantastic examples of hemp products include paper, biofuel production, oils, culinary needs, industrial needs, and so many more.
 We’ve even seen hemp being used for building materials!

 In general, the list of products that can be extracted from the humble hemp plant really are endless.
 This means that the market for hemp farming is extremely wide - there’ll be no shortage of need any time soon.

-Hemp can be grown in a variety of ways, including on vines, and perennial types.
+Hemp can be grown in a variety of ways, and many are perennial types, so remain part of the landscape all year around.
 So, depending on the type of land you have, it shouldn’t be too difficult to adapt.
 What’s more, hemp doesn’t require good quality soil, so little to no extra costs can be expected.

 Return is High